jina-ai/jina/docs/fundamentals/architecture-overview.md

 This figure shows details on how `Flow` and `Executor` abstractions translate into concrete entities to provide all the serving and scaling features of Jina.

-This architecture is useful to understand how Jina works regardless of it working locally orchestrated by the Flow or in a cloud-native infrastructure such as Kubernetes.
+You will not need to understand every detail of this architecture in order to build your first Neural Search app using Jina.
+But it is useful in order to understand how Jina works, regardless of whether it runs locally, orchestrated only by the Flow, or if it runs in a cloud-native infrastructure such as Kubernetes.
 In fact, you can notice how some of the naming and concepts are inspired by the Kubernetes architecture.